onomatopoetica/react-google-books-search/README.md

 ## About The Project
 This is a books search application with React, Node, Express and MongoDB utilizing the Google Books API.

+The user can search for a book, the search will render a list of books relevant to the search word.
+Then the user can save book titles to a list of favorites which are saved to the MongoDB.

 ## Demo

 #### The following is a screenshot of the application and overview of its functionality: <br>